Previous Group Members

 Amalthea Trobare ’22

 Before transferring to UMBC, Amalthea studied Chemistry at Frederick Community College (FCC), where she received an Associate Degree with high honors.
 During her time there, she helped publish a collaborative research poster titled “Creating and Accomplishing a Virtual Three-Credit Lab-Oriented Honors Independent Study Course,” presented at the 2021 AFACCT virtual conference.
 She continues to work for FCC as a tutor of Chemistry, Mathematics, and Physics.
-Currently, Amalthea is a chemistry major at UMBC and has a passion for art and environmental conservation.
-She enjoys painting, playing Tetris, and hiking with her dogs in her free time.
+Currently, Amalthea is a Chemistry major at UMBC and has a passion for art and environmental conservation.

 Lorin Loftus ’21